alphagov/accessibility-monitoring-platform/README.md

 - `manifest-test.yml` : Cloud Foundry deployment settings for test environment
 - `package-lock.json` : Locked dependencies for NPM
 - `package.json` : Tracks developer and production dependencies for Javascript
-- `Pipfile` : Tracks developer dependencies and production dependencies for Python
+- `requirements.in` : Tracks production dependencies for Python
+- `requirements.txt` : Derived from requirements.in by pip-compile.
-- `Pipfile.lock` : Locked dependencies for Pipenv.
-Can be used with pipenv sync
+- `requirements_for_test.txt` : Tracks developer dependencies for Python
 - `Procfile` : Boot command for Cloud Foundry instance
 - `README.md` : Documentation for the repo
 - `runtime.txt` : Used for setting up environment for Cloud Foundry deployment